Ackee-Blockchain/trident/documentation/docs/index.md

     ---

-    - **Automatically parses Anchor-based programs** to generate necessary implementations for deserializing instruction accounts.
+    - **Builds Anchor-based programs** to generate necessary implementations for deserializing instruction accounts.
     - **Generates templates** for developers to customize according to the specific needs of their fuzz test scenarios.
     - **Offers derive macros** to effortlessly implement required traits, reducing manual coding efforts.
     - **Includes a bank client** and helper functions for simplified account management during testing.